 Paws Furlosophy No Shock Dog Collar

-If you’re looking for a really strong and powerful collar, this is the model to go for.
+This model is to go for if you’re looking for a strong collar.
 But it costs twice as much as other typical collars.

 - 16 sensitivity settings;